May 31st

 Meaning of the subhAShita:

-He to whose house guests come from near and far happily, should be considered a householder; rest are just guards to their houses.
+He, to whose house guests come from near and far happily, should be considered a householder; the rest are just guards to their houses.

 Commentary:

-Guest is called 'अतिथि, अ-तिथि' (atithi, a-tithi), which means, he doesn't have an appointment.
+In Sanskrit, the word for guest is—अतिथि, atithi (अ-तिथि, a-tithi)—which means, one who doesn't have an appointment.
 In essence, he does not have a set तिथि (tithi - date and time) as to when he arrives.
-That means: he is welcome to the house at any given time without any reservations.
+That means—he is welcome to come to the house at any given time without any prior notice.

-A guest can drop into another's house and feel at ease, only if his relationship with the host is a pleasant one.
-His comfort level depends on the way the host treats his guests.
+The guest's comfort level depends on the way the host treats his guests.
+Someone can drop into another person's house and feel at ease, only if his relationship is a pleasant one.
 This depends on whether the host is being a good host or hostile!

-The poet says a householder is one to whose residence, guests come and go cheerfully.
-If not, the owner of the house is as good as a guard to his house.
+The poet says a householder is one to whose residence guests come and go cheerfully.
+If not, the owner of that house is as good as a guard to the house.
 There is no heart or emotions invested in running such a household.
 It is a sad situation if one is deemed as the front door guard of his own house!

 Guests are considered as divine - 'अतिथि देवो भव' (atithi devo bhava).
 No one treats deities indifferently.
-Same applies to guests as well.
+The same applies to guests as well.

 Someone once said, 'If it were not for guests, all houses would be graves'.
 They make the mundane routine of the house a little different and more lively.
-The ornaments of the house are the guests who frequently visit.
+The ornaments of the house are the guests who visit frequently.

 pada vigrahaH: